ejdostal/elist_analysis/README.md

 TechHub is a global e-commerce company founded in 2018 that specializes in selling popular electronics through its website and mobile app.
 It carries in-demand tech products from brands like Apple, Samsung, and ThinkPad and uses a mix of digital marketing channels, including email campaigns, SEO, and affiliate links, to reach a broad international customer base.
 As TechHub’s customer base and product offerings have expanded, so has its internal data -  spanning orders, customers, product details, <!-- order refunds, --> and geographic regions.

-**This report synthesizes and analyzes data accrued between 2019 - 2022, highlighting data trends, providing insight into how company performance changed during this critical period, and offering recommendations** to help guide finance, sales, product, and marketing teams going forward.
+**This report synthesizes and analyzes data accrued between 2019 - 2022, highlighting data trends, providing insight into how company performance changed during this critical period, and offering recommendations** to help guide finance, sales, marketing, product, and operations teams going forward.

 Insights and recommendations are focused on the following key areas: